 Manganese has struggled in recent years, largely due to China’s economic slowdown.

-Manganese had a tough time in 2015, largely due to China’s economic slowdown.
-The Asian nation generally requires large amounts of the metal for steelmaking, but with slow growth in China an excess of supply is weighing on the market.
+Currently one of the largest producers of manganese, China generally requires large amounts of the metal for steelmaking.
+But with slow growth in China, excess supply has been weighing on the market.

 1. South Africa

 South Africa is the world’s largest producer of manganese by a long shot.
 However, in 2017 its output of the metal remained the same at 5.3 million MT.
 The country also holds the largest reserves of manganese, at 200 million MT.

 South32 (ASX:S32,LSE:S32) is a major presence in the South African manganese space.
 South Africa Manganese, one of the company’s four operations in South Africa, is made up of Metalloys and Hotazel Manganese Mines, which is owned by Hotazel Manganese Mines Proprietary.
 Notably, Hotazel Manganese Mines is located in the manganese-rich Kalahari Basin, which holds 80 percent of the world’s known manganese ore resources.

 China was the second-largest producer of manganese last year, recording output of 2.5 million MT; that’s a bit more than the 2.33 million MT it produced in 2016.

 As mentioned, the country is a major consumer of manganese as it uses large amounts of the metal in steelmaking.
 While its economic growth declined steadily from 2010 to 2016, it began to tick upward again last year.
 A manganese reserve believed to contain 203 million tonnes of manganese ore was recently discovered in the country, and local authorities believe it is the largest in Asia.

 Mine production: 2.2 million MT